StockSharp/AlgoTrading/Designer/Gallery/Schemas/Adx_Trend/README.md

 # ADX Trend MA Crossover Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 The diagram trades the candle that steps over a long simple moving average, but only while ADX says the market is really trending.
 A candle counts as a crossing when it opened on one side of the average and closed on the other, and the position is then turned to the side the candle closed on.
-The original runs on one-minute candles; this diagram uses the five-minute candles of the packaged history.
+The diagram uses the five-minute candles of the packaged history.

 ![schema](schema.svg)

 ## Strategy Overview

 - The 200-period SMA is the reference line, and a previous-value block keeps the value it had one candle earlier, so the open is measured against the average of its own bar and the close against the current one.
-- An exclusive OR of these two comparisons is true exactly on the bars that straddle the average — this is the crossing test of the original code, not a crossing of two indicator lines.
+- An exclusive OR of these two comparisons is true exactly on the bars that straddle the average, so the signal detects a candle crossing the average rather than two indicator lines crossing.
 - ADX with a length of fifty gates every entry: a candle that crosses the average in a quiet market is ignored.
 - There is no stop and no target — the position is only turned around by the opposite crossing, and the order volume is the shared volume plus whatever is already held.